-We have considered the likelihood that an increase in vessel traffic associated with the Tappan Zee Bridge replacement project added to the baseline vessel traffic would generally increase the risk of interactions between Atlantic sturgeon and shortnose sturgeon and vessels in the Hudson River.
+We have considered whether an increase in vessel traffic associated with the Tappan Zee Bridge replacement project added to the baseline vessel traffic would increase the risk of interactions between Atlantic sturgeon and shortnose sturgeon and vessels in the Hudson River.
 As explained above, there has been a significant localized increase in vessel traffic associated with the construction of the new bridge.
-Although the probability that any single project vessel would strike and kill a sturgeon is very small, the cumulative risk of all of the vessels on the river has been made apparent over the last few years due to increased monitoring and reporting on the river.
-The 40 project vessels with propellers will be operating for thousands of hours a year for the next three years.
+Although the probability that any single project vessel would strike and kill a sturgeon is very small, the cumulative risk of strikes from all of the vessels on the river has been made apparent over the last few years due to increased monitoring and reporting on the river.
+The project vessels with propellers will be operating for thousands of hours a year into 2019.
 Despite their relatively small number, as explained below, these vessels make up a small, but not insignificant, proportion of the total vessel activity and, therefore, pose a corresponding risk to the Atlantic and shortnose sturgeon in the action area.

-The vessel strike analysis within FHWA's BE focuses on the timeframe between 2012 and 2015 to determine what proportion of total vessel activity can be attributed to the project.
-However, as the intent of our analysis is to determine the project's likely effects on sturgeon in the action area in the future, we will consider the anticipated level of project-related vessel traffic between 2016 and November 2018, when the project is anticipated to be completed.
+The intent of our analysis is to determine the project's likely effects on sturgeon in the action area in the future.
+We will consider the anticipated level of project-related vessel traffic between January 2017 and the end of the project in 2019, when the project, including demolition and disposal is anticipated to be completed.